LD SIG Forums in 2017

 Visualizing Learner Development

-This year’s Learner Development SIG Forum gives participants a chance to expand their interests by focusing on a variety of topics related to student development.
-Focusing both on research and practice-based topics, the forum will highlight different aspects of autonomous learning, visual metaphors, meta-cognitive strategies, and important non-cognitive factors in learning.
-Timed rounds of interactive presentations will be followed by a discussion circle, giving participants the opportunity to synthesize information from the presentations with their own experiences assisting learner growth.
+This year’s Learner Development SIG Forum gave participants a chance to expand their interests by focusing on a variety of topics related to student development.
+Focusing both on research and practice-based topics, the forum highlighted different aspects of autonomous learning, visual metaphors, meta-cognitive strategies, and important non-cognitive factors in learning.
+Timed rounds of interactive presentations were followed by a discussion circle, giving participants the opportunity to synthesize information from the presentations with their own experiences assisting learner growth.

 Arnold F. Arao, Non-Cognitive Factors in Student Development